mooltipass/minible/betatester_guidelines.md

 The device you received is fully functional.
 It will allow you to:
 - store and recall website credentials using our browser extensions
-- manually recall credentials through USB and Bluetooth using the login & favorite menus
+- manually recall credentials through USB and Bluetooth using the login & favourite menus
 - fully manage your credentials in Moolticute
 - show your credentials on the display

-To speed-up development efforts, we unfortunately didn't write (yet) any user manual.
+To speed-up development efforts, we unfortunately haven't written a user manual (yet).
 We however believe this may be a good thing, as we expect you to try the Mooltipass BLE in a way that feels intuitive to you, and then tell us if it is not the case.